This Supplemental Information File complements the Daily

 Often, a single letter, Z, phonetically called "Zulu", is used

-because this letter is the letter used to identify the Greenwich time
+because this letter is the letter used to identify the Greenwich

 zone (centered on the Greenwich Prime Meridian).